-- Calculating spend with individual suppliers was unwieldy and long-winded.
+- Calculating spend with individual suppliers was long-winded.

-- Quick-fire info seen as increasingly important amid disruption of COVID‑19 and Brexit.
+- Quick-fire info seen as increasingly important amid COVID‑19 and Brexit disruption.

 BT’s procurement function talked up a deployment of artificial intelligence-infused analytics software from “spend intelligence” player Suplari, as part of a broader push by the department to speed up decision-making and reduce reliance on creaking IT systems.

 Group Chief Procurement Officer Cyril Pourrat said the new tool was helping his unit — which oversees BT’s £13.8bn (€15.2bn) annual spend on third-party goods and services — access purchase data much more quickly, and in doing so become “more relevant to the business”.

 BT’s procurement tools are understood to have been left largely unchanged for more than a decade, prior to Pourrat’s arrival at BT from Sprint in 2019 (BTwatch, #308), and his comments suggest a refresh was well overdue.

 He said drawing out numbers on the telco’s purchases — for outlay with a specific supplier, for example — was a long‑winded process involving navigation of the operator’s “huge, huge legacy”.